Greenfield, Mass: A Good Old-Fashioned Home Town

 A Taste of Greenfield

-It’s only a five minute drive to Greenfield center where the Siren Café on Main street offers a delicious, organic, and healthy breakfast or brunch.
+It’s only a five-minute drive to Greenfield center where the newest cafe on Main street offers a delicious, organic, and healthy breakfast or brunch.
 Or mingle with the locals and grab a more traditional breakfast meal at the veteran establishment Brad’s Place that has weathered the decades in Greenfield for more than 40 years.

-Besides popular breakfast pitstops conveniently located right in downtown Greenfield, there are lots of other eaterie, be it Thai or Mexican, pubs or pizza.
+Besides popular breakfast pitstops conveniently located right in downtown Greenfield, there are lots of other eateries, be it Thai or Mexican, pubs or pizza.
+Grab fresh-baked croissant or a crusty loaf of French Bread at Rise Above Bakery, across from Hawks and Reed Performing Arts Center on Main Street.

 There are numerous farms nearby and even an orchard or two.
 “If you don’t pick up some peaches from Clarkdale, you haven’t tasted everything the Franklin County has to offer,” adds Becky.

-For dinner there are a number of tasty options.
+For dinner, there are a number of tasty options.
 There’s Mesa Verde, a Mexican joint above the Easy Street Night Club where you often find customers enjoying their food street-side on wrought iron tables right outside the inviting double doors.
+Tito’s Tacos offers fast and fresh Mexican near the CVS on Federal Street.

-Be prepared to hear the words Hope and Olive if you’re asking for a dinner recommendation.
-The locally owned restaurant glimmering with low lights, a warm atmosphere and a full bar is a huge hit with both the locals and those visiting from out of town.
-Hope and Olive was one of seven eateries in Franklin County named “Best of New England” by Yankee Magazine.
+Be prepared to hear the words, Hope and Olive, if you’re asking for a dinner recommendation.
+The locally-owned restaurant glimmering with low lights, a warm atmosphere, and a full bar is a huge hit with both the locals and those visiting from out of town.
+Hope and Olive was one of seven eateries in Franklin County named “Best of New England” by Yankee Magazine. website

 “It’s the longest I’ve ever lived anywhere in my entire life.
 It’s a great town,” she says.
 “It’s easy to live here.
 I like that you can have a pretty high quality of life here while still keeping things simple,” she says.

-Other popular favorites like the People’s Pint Restaurant and Brewery and Greenfield Grille, both on Federal Street, are also terrific places to sit down and sample the local flavors, and both offer local music in the evenings.
+Other popular favorites like the People’s Pint Restaurant and Brewery and Wings, both on Federal Street, are also terrific places to sit down and sample the local flavors, and both offer local music in the evenings.

 “Everyone seems to be getting in on the buy-local and eat-local scene these days,” Becky explains.
 “I support the local independent businessman, too, and there are definitely more of those here.
 I know the farmers I buy my meat from.”

-For coffee, there’s always the recently installed Greenfield Coffee, right next to Raven Used Books, resplendent with wooden counters and wide street-side windows at which to enjoy a steaming mug of freshly brewed coffee.
+For coffee, there’s always the recently installed Greenfield Coffee, right next to Seymours’ a hipster bar, resplendent with wooden counters and wide street-side windows at which to enjoy a steaming mug of freshly brewed coffee.

 Brad, Tamarra and their black lab mix Ketenbe are three locals who enjoy the benefits of Greenfield living every day.
 “I’ve been here for two years,” says Brad, “It’s a cool town.
 It’s definitely on the way up.”